 You’ve Talked About It… You’ve Tried to Fix It…

-It Keeps Happening.
+Yet It Keeps Happening.

-That pattern can be broken.
+The good news?
+This pattern can be broken.

-• one partner raises an issue that feels important
+• One partner raises an important issue.-

-• the first partner pushes harder to be understood
+• The first partner pushes harder to be understood.

-• the second partner withdraws or defends
+• The second partner withdraws or defends.

-• both end up feeling misunderstood
+• Both end up feeling misunderstood.

-The conversation ends with tension rather than resolution.
+The conversation ends with tension, not resolution.

 When Intelligent Couples Still Get Stuck

-Certain conversations seem to bypass those strengths entirely.
+Some conversations seem to bypass those strengths entirely.

 The Pattern Has a Structure — Which Means It Can Be Interrupted